What is the size of each class at LMU-CVM?

 Does it matter how long ago my coursework was completed?

-No, while it is advantageous to have the majority of pre-requisites completed, particularly those in Organic Chemistry, Biochemistry, and Advanced Biology at the time of their application, you do not have to have all of your pre-requisite courses completed prior to submitting your application.
-You will need to show a clear plan for successfully completing your pre-requisites courses by the end of Spring semester/quarter prior to entry.
-Pre-requisite courses required for admission to the LMU-CVM program are listed here: Requirements to Apply
+No, while it is advantageous to have the majority of prerequisites completed, particularly those in Organic Chemistry, Biochemistry, and Advanced Biology at the time of their application, you do not have to have all of your prerequisite courses completed prior to submitting your application.
+You will need to show a clear plan for successfully completing your prerequisite courses by the end of the semester/quarter before the program start date.
+Prerequisite courses required for admission to the LMU-CVM program are listed here.

-No, completion of a Bachelor’s degree is not a requirement for admission.
-However you must fulfill all pre-requisite requirements by the end of Spring semester/quarter prior to entry.
+No, completing a bachelor’s degree is not a requirement for admission.
+However, you must fulfill all prerequisite requirements by the end of the semester/quarter before the program start date.

 What types of scholarships are available for Veterinary students?

-Pre-requisite courses required for admission to the LMU-CVM program are listed here: Requirements to Apply
+Prerequisite courses required for admission to the LMU-CVM program are listed here.

 Do you accept online courses?

-Yes, pre-requisite coursework can be satisfied by classes offered on-line through various institutions of higher education that are fully accredited and recognized by the US Dept. of Education.
-All pre-requisite coursework must be documented by official transcripts.
-The database of US Dept. of Education recognized colleges can be accessed by following this link: https://www.ed.gov/accreditation
+Yes, prerequisite coursework can be satisfied by classes offered on-line through various institutions of higher education that are fully accredited and recognized by the US Department of Education.
+All prerequisite coursework must be documented by official transcripts.
+The database of US Dept. of Education recognized colleges can be accessed by clicking here.

 How much Veterinary/Animal experience is required?